Echoece/Shaiya/ep6/readme.md

 **warning**

 * ps_game may not start the first time
-* ps_game crashed sometimes when purchasing before this version
+* in the last version, the ps_game crashed sometimes when purchasing

 **notes**